Nonlinear $q$-voter model involving nonconformity on networks: Introduction

-This paper studies the opinion dynamics model discussed in the previous work \cite{civitarese2021external}, by adding a social anticonformist behavior represented by a probability $p$.
-Several studies consider a similar scenario as in Ref.~\cite{civitarese2021external}, namely external field as the influence of the mass media, which can affect the macroscopic state of the system, such as changes in consensus behavior \cite{candia2008mass, martins2010mass, crokidakis2012effects, azhari2022mass, muslim2023mass}.
-The concept of this external field is an analogy of the effect of the external field on the Ising model, where it can affect the critical point that makes the system undergoes an order-disorder phase transition \cite{ muslim2020phase, muslim2021phase, MUSLIM2022133379, MUSLIM2022128307, nyczka2012phase, vieira2016phase, calvelli2019phase}.
-As mentioned by Civitarese~\cite{civitarese2021external}, the influence of this external field uniformly affects all agents, meaning that all agents will change their opinion when exposed to the effects of the external field, for example, changing from ``up'' to ``down" opinion (state) or vice versa.
+Several studies have explored analogous scenarios, particularly the effects of an external field—representing mass media influence—on the macroscopic state of the system, including shifts in consensus behavior \cite{candia2008mass, martins2010mass, crokidakis2012effects, azhari2023external, MUSLIM2024129358, fardela2024opinion}.
+This concept of an external field closely resembles its role in the Ising model, where it alters the critical point and drives the system through an order-disorder phase transition \cite{muslim2020phase, muslim2021phase, MUSLIM2022133379, MUSLIM2022128307, nyczka2012phase, vieira2016phase, calvelli2019phase}.
+As noted in Ref.~\cite{civitarese2021external}, the external field exerts a uniform influence across all agents in the system, enabling agents to collectively shift their opinions, such as transitioning from an ``up" state to a ``down" state (or vice versa), under the field's effect.

-We follow the scenario conducted by Civitarese \cite{civitarese2021external}.
-However, as mentioned, this paper considers another social response called anticonformity and defines the model in a complete graph and 2D square lattices to analyze the order-disorder phase transition.
-This parameter is not discussed in the previous study.
-We also analyze the effect of the probability anticonformity $p$ and the skepticism level $s$ on the outcome of the system opinion.
-In addition, we analyze other statistical properties such as the exit probability, scaling parameters, and model universality class, which are lacking in Ref.~\cite{civitarese2021external}.
-Finally, the structure of this paper is as follows: Section~\ref{sec:Sec1}: Introduction, Section~\ref{sec:Sec2}: Model and method, Section \ref{sec:Sec3}: Result and discussion, and Section \ref{sec:Sec4}: Final remark.
+We build upon the scenario proposed in Ref.~\cite{civitarese2021external}, introducing an additional social response parameter representing anticonformity.
+The model is implemented on two types of networks: a complete graph and a scale-free network, allowing for a detailed analysis of how the parameters \( p \) (the probability of anticonformity) and \( s \) (the skepticism level) influence the macroscopic state of the system.
+We also examine the effects of these parameters on the system's opinion dynamics.

+Our findings reveal distinct patterns that diverge from those reported in the independence-based model studied in Ref.~\cite{civitarese2021external}.
+Furthermore, we extend the analysis to include additional statistical properties, such as scaling behavior and the universality class of the model, which were not explored in the previous study.
+This comprehensive investigation enhances our understanding of the model's dynamic behavior and critical properties, particularly under varying network structures and social response parameters.